fujaidesu/Demo-ETL-data-pipelines-using-Apache-Airflow/README.md

 4. Transform the data

-5.Load the transformed data into the staging area
+5. Load the transformed data into the staging area

 ## Installation and Setup